Why should family caregiving cost so much?

 An Action Table has been organized to find ways of reducing the financial burden

-Last October, four organizations sat down with a select group of invitees to tackle one of the most stressful concerns among family caregivers: the financial hardship that results as a consequence of seeing to the needs of their ill loved one.
+In October 2013, four organizations sat down with a select group of invitees to tackle one of the most stressful concerns among family caregivers: the financial hardship that results as a consequence of seeing to the needs of their ill loved one.

 The one-day forum, titled Canada, a Caring Society: Action Table on Family Caregivers, was the brainchild of the Canadian Cancer Action Network, the Canadian Cancer Society, the Canadian Caregiver Coalition and the Mental Health Commission of Canada.
 Their invitees included organizations and individuals in a position to offer insight, influence change and accelerate initiatives to fulfill the forum’s aims.

 The event was driven by the recognition that caregiving responsibilities place an inordinately heavy money burden on the families involved, one that ideally should and could be mitigated through changes adopted by the health, social and economic sectors.